 So, for the typical map setup, the various alien factions could start at the point where they have just invented space flight.
 There could also be some alien factions which are still planet bound, but working on achieving space flight.
 Space flight could be a normal technology which has to be upgraded to a certain level.
 There could also be factions which are very advanced, but not hostile.
 Generally though, local alien factions would probably share or steal technologies and even out the playing field.
 I think that by having the alien factions scattered a bit over the spectrum like this would help to make the game universe seem more plausible, and less artificially tailored toward the player.

-I didn't like the range system in MoO1 at first, but it's actually pretty useful as a game mechanic.
-It forces the player to expand his empire thoughtfully, and it also prevents the worst kind of 'rush'.
+This range mechanic forces the player to expand his empire thoughtfully, and it also prevents the worst kind of 'zerg-rush'.
 It's actually just the fuel cell terminology that seems wrong.
-The fuel cell idea fails to explain how all ships are upgraded.
+The fuel-cell idea fails to explain how all ships are upgraded.
 It also fails to explain how the fuel cells know how far away from friendly colonies they can operate.

 There's a problem here.
 Fuel tanks would scale with the size of a ship, while a sensor something for the beacon would take proportionally less space on a larger ship, killing the small scout mechanic.
 It could work like a solar sail though, or rather, like a 'beacon warp sail'.